-I am an MD/PhD student who studies vision.
+I am a medical student who studies vision.
 I was raised in Michigan and earned bachelor's degrees in Neuroscience and Biochemistry & Molecular Biology from Michigan State University, with an additional major in English.
-As a Marshall Scholar, I earned a PhD in clinical neuroscience at the University of Cambridge, working at the Centre for Brain Repair in Cambridge and at the National Heart, Lung, and Blood Institute at the NIH.
-My doctoral research showed that modifying sugar proteins in the optic nerve can improve the regeneration of injured neurons.
-As a medical student at Washington University, I am researching biomarkers that might help predict the progression of glaucoma in human patients.
-In addition to science and medicine, my interests include writing short fiction and working with collaborators in the blind and visually impaired community to cultivate and promote new artistic perspectives.
+As a Marshall Scholar, I earned a PhD in clinical neuroscience at the University of Cambridge.
+My doctoral research demonstrated that modifying sugar proteins in the optic nerve can improve the regeneration of injured neurons.
+As a medical student at Washington University, I am studying biomarkers that might help predict the progression of glaucoma.
+My interests include art, fiction, and narrative medicine, and I have contributed to several collaborative projects that showcase the perspectives of people with different abilities and health status.